 This category presents an inherently higher complexity than color remediation as there are over 25 commonly found and tested for pesticides in cannabis and cannabis extract products.

-For this reason, it is imperative that the system operator understand which pesticide they are trying to remove and to what extent they wish to remediate said contaminate.
+For this reason, it is imperative that the system operator understand which pesticide they are trying to remove from the oil and to what extent they wish to take pesticide remediation.
 While a test result of “non-detect” is obviously the most desirable outcome, this can be a rather daunting task when testing laboratories are analyzing these products at a parts-per-billion level.
 Due to the inherent complexity and case-by-case nature of these methods, we encourage both existing and new clients to contact our experienced team directly to discuss in further detail about inline pesticide remediation.

 Much like pesticide remediation, targeted heavy metal remediation requires an accurate assessment of the undesirable constituents to be removed.
 Generally, a combination of bentonite clays, silica, and activate alumina tailored in the appropriate portions for the targeted compounds will do the trick.